All Episodes

 Anyway, so this all goes on.

-And now we're gonna see what happened.
+And now we're going to see what happened.

-This was this is this is what the Democrats wanted.
+This is what the Democrats wanted.

 You know, this has been their main argument that the left has been making again and again.

-We we need an FBI investigation.
+We need an FBI investigation.

 Well, the problem with the FBI investigation, you know, and that was the big talking point, is they don't make conclusions.